peted70/dx-gltf-viewer/README.md

 This project can be built using Visual Studio 2017 Update 4 on Windows 10 Fall Creators Update (16299.0).

 # Further Information
 Please see this article for full details around features and coding for this sample.
+There is an offical sample [here] but I am retaining this repo as I would like to use it to experiment with new features - the official sample should get updated with features specific to glTF.